“Where the fuck did you go?” Zell cursed, kicking a wall angrily.

 “…Stats are fine, now that the curing magic has taken hold and we’ve gotten the poison out both should be doing fine.
 I’m worried about Selphie, get a blood test for me, she’s paler than she should be.
 Squall is waking up, someone get him a cool cloth for his forehead,” Kadowaki looked around at her three patients wearily.

-Kadowaki leaned over him and smiles gently.
+Kadowaki leaned over him and smiled gently.
 Blearily Squall tried to wipe sleep from his eyes but his arm was tied down.
 He frowned.

 “You were thrashing, a nightmare I believe,” Kadowaki told him, untying his bonds, “Sit up slowly now, slowly, Squall!”